 Figure 5: The relationship between the site ((R^2)) and variance.
-Threshold at 0.1 filters out majority of nonlinear sites.
+Threshold at 0.1 filters out majority of the nonlinear sites.

-To identify the multimodal sites, first, we computed histogram of CpG values and fit a Gaussian Kernel Density Estimate (KDE) on the resulting distribution.
-Then we used python’s SciPy signal processing function to find peaks in the distribution.
-The package allows for a prominence parameter, which is defined as a vertical distance from the top of the peak to the surrounding baseline.
-Handpicking a prominence value suitable to the data at hand produced satisfactory results.
+To identify the multimodal sites, first, we compute the histogram of methylation values associated to a single CpG site and fit a Gaussian Kernel Density Estimate (KDE) to approximate its distribution.
+We then use python’s SciPy signal processing function package to detect peaks in the distribution.

 Measuring person methylation likelihood

-Our fundamental measure of person’s biological age is the deviation of his methylation value from what is expected at his chronological age.
-When observing a single linear CpG site, each year is a slice in which the methylation values of the people fall into a distribution.
+Our fundamental measure of biological age for an individual is the deviation of their methylation value from what is expected attheir chronological age as observed in cohort data.
+In other words, when observing a single CpG site, associated to each year is a sliceof methylation values distribution.
 See the Fig. 6 for an example of person aged 60 and his value in a distribution for a given age.

 Figure 6: A distribution of methylation values for people aged 60 in Generation Scotland.
 The dot represent a person aged 60 with a methylation value of 0.7 at this CpG site.
 This value is far from the mean of the distribution.

-This distribution can be approximated by a normal distribution.
-Since the mean of the year’s distribution changes as the time passes, we can express it using a linear equation at+b.
-The variance is to be constant c.
-When randomly sampling from the distribution, we are more likely to observe a person closer to the mean; person likeliness is high.
-This is the probabilistic view of ordinary linear regression, given by an equation.

-N μ=at+b, σ=c
+However rather that infering the distribution of methylation values associated to a CpG site from data for each year separately (or age binning), we turn our attention to modelling.

+First let us set some notation.
+Methylation data associated to an individual, j, can be interpreted as a highly dimensional vector,

+$m_j = (m_j ^0, …., m_j^N, t_j),

+Where m_j^i are the methylation levels of individual i in

+# Linear model

+A simple model, $\mathcal{M}_lin$, based on previously developed methylation clocks, assumes that the distribution of methylation values at time t$ can be approximated by a normal distribution with a mean that increases linearly with time and a constant variance.
+That is, the distribution of methylation values for a CpG site $i$ follows a normal distribution,

+N μ(t)=a_it+b_i, σ=c_i ,

+where a_i and b_i control the linear time evolution of the mean and c_i the variance.
+The probability associated to this model for a given choice of parameters is then

+Pm|t,ai,bi,ci=iNpdfm; ait+b, ci

-In order to get rid of saturating sites, we also model the site’s distribution with variance that is changing with time σ=ct, where c>0 meaning that variance cannot decrease.
+Literature identified an epigenetic drift that causes an increase in variance.
+To include this in our model and get rid of saturating sites, we also model the site’s distribution with variance that is changing with time σ=ct, where c>0 meaning that variance cannot decrease.

-We express person’s likelihood in a distribution instead of measuring the distance from the mean because it gives us more information.
-Like discussed in the Related Work discussion, the distance from the mean does not carry it’s meaning when observed in a different distribution.
-Additional benefits of this approach is the ability to experiment with various models and distribution and understanding which explain the data better.
-For example by allowing for variance to only grow with time, we can explicitly identify which sites are saturating.
-This is important, because since we are interested in the distribution of the methylation values and reaching the saturation point skews the distribution.
+We express person’s likelihood in a distribution as a probability instead the Euclidean distance from the mean because to address the concerns raised in section #.
+As discussed above, the distance from the mean does not carry it’s meaning when observed in a different distribution.
+An additional benefit of the probabilistic approach is the ability to use the vast literature of model comparison to experiment with various models and distributions tounderstand which one explains the data better.
+For example by allowing for variance to grow linearly with time, we can explicitly identify which sites are saturating.
+This plays a crucial role to evade one of the common problems of previously developed clocks, where saturating sites are included and skew the predictions of epigenetic age at older ages.